Marco-Chen-06/FreeRTOS-blinky-rp2350/README.md

 # FreeRTOS-blinky-rp2350
-Blink and LED every 250 ms and print hello world every 1000 ms with FreeRTOS on the rp2350.
+Blink and LED every 250 ms and print hello world (over uart) every 1000 ms with FreeRTOS on the rp2350.

 ## How to build:
 Make sure the following include paths are updated on your system: \